About/Contact

 Welcome to the HAITI JEWISH REFUGEE LEGACY PROJECT.
 We are Harriet and Bill Mohr, a San Francisco Bay Area-based married couple embarking on a journey to discover more about the Haiti Jewish refugee experience, via connecting with people, who fled Europe and found safe haven in Haiti, and/or their descendants.

-Bill is a retired Hewlett-Packard manager who spent ten months in Haiti when he was four years old, prior to immigrating to the United States.
+Bill, a child survivor, is a retired Hewlett-Packard manager who spent ten months in Haiti when he was four years old, prior to immigrating to the United States.
 He visited Germany twice, once in 1960 and again in 1999 with his daughter Tara.
 His interest in his family history was sparked when he joined Frank Harris’ Fürth-Nuremberg reunion planning committee.
 Further peaking of his desire to reconnect with his past occurred after the Haiti earthquake, especially when viewing TV images of Israelis, in Haiti, setting up make-shift hospitals to aid the injured.
 What struck him was how 70 years earlier, Haitians had opened the door to between 100 and 300 European Jews fleeing the Holocaust, thus was born a new sense of historical attachment to Haiti.
 A circle of giving and giving back was being completed.
-Wanting to do something to raise awareness of Haiti’s life-saving activity during World War II, he began to explore ways to personally give back to Haiti at her time of dire need.
+Wanting to do something to raise awareness of Haiti’s life-saving activity during World War II, he began to explore ways to personally give back to Haiti at her time of dire need

+.
 Harriet is a writer with a degree in psychology and the author of a spiritual trilogy.
 She and Bill co-authored a college sociology text and business book, Quality Circles: Changing Images of People at Work (Addison-Wesley).
 She cares deeply about the tragedy of what happened to the Jewish people during World War II, particularly the psychological and emotional impact.
 She feels passionately committed to doing something for the common good of Haiti at this critical time.
+The Mohrs lived in Israel from 1970 to 1971.

 For more biographical information on the Mohrs and reviews of their college sociology text/business book, CLICK HERE